adobe/experience-platform-workshop-201901/chapters/chapter-7.md

     This response contains important metadata like the file name and file size.

-1. Finally, let's take a look at the file stored in data services.
+1. Next, let's take a look at the file stored in data services.

     ![](../images/chapter-4/overview-7.png)